Advertiser Disclosure

 Specific benefits for American Express vary by card, but some common benefits offered include things like:

-Hot Tip: It is important to reference the benefits for your specific card to get a full picture of all of the benefits your card provides.
+It is important to reference the benefits of your specific card to get a full picture of all of the benefits your card provides.
 These additional items might include things like Global Entry statement credits, additional travel insurance coverage, increased warranty protection, and access to special events, among others.

 Eligibility

 In contrast, many cards offered by Visa and Mastercard only require a “fair” credit rating of 630.
-This is because Visa and Mastercard aren’t the issuers, thus they don’t control the minimum requirements.
+This is because Visa and Mastercard aren’t the issuers and thus don’t control the minimum requirements.
 Banks and other card issuers can set these levels independently and aren’t as stringent with their requirements.

-This means that if you are an applicant who has defaulted on a loan or has a limited credit history, you are more likely to get approved for a card in the Visa or Mastercard network.
+This means that if you’re an applicant who has defaulted on a loan or has a limited credit history, you’re more likely to get approved for a card in the Visa or Mastercard network.

 Card Selection